 Compiling crime data is a slow process.
 We didn’t have the nationwide data about 2020 until October 2021.
 It’s compiled in two ways, annually, by the U.S. Department of Justice.

 The Bureau of Justice Statistics conducts a National Crime Victimization Survey (NCVS) based on a sample of about 240,000 Americans in about 150,000 households.
 The FBI runs the Uniform Crime Reporting (UCR) program, which compiles reported crimes from more than 18,000 law enforcement agencies.
-Only about 40 percent of violent crimes and 33 percent of property crimes are reported to police, so the victimization numbers are a bit more realistic.
+Only about 40 percent of violent crimes and 33 percent of property crimes are reported to police, so the victimization numbers are more realistic.

 ***According to the National Crime Victimization Survey, violent crimes decreased by 22 percent from 2019 to 2020.
 (That category includes sexual assault, robbery and assault.)
 At the same time, property crimes decreased by 7 percent.
 (That includes burglary, trespassing, motor vehicle theft and other theft.)